pallets/quart/README.rst

 understand Flask you understand Quart.

 Like Flask Quart has an ecosystem of extensions for more specific needs.
-In addition a number of the Flask flask_extensions work with Quart.
+In addition a number of the Flask extensions work with Quart.

 Migrating from Flask
 ~~~~~~~~~~~~~~~~~~~~